jseppi/intro-to-turf/index.md

 # Get Involved

-Open-Source, developed in the open on GitHub: [github.com/turfjs](https://github.com/turfjs)
+Open Source, developed in the open on GitHub: [github.com/turfjs](https://github.com/turfjs)

 . . .

-Still more work to be done, docs to improve, code to write, bugs to discover, tests to write
+Still more work to be done: docs to improve, code to write, bugs to discover, tests to write

 . . .